edisplay/RCB_TA_notes/week-5-timers-trivia/lesson-plan-5.1.md

 * students will reinforce their knowledge of JavaScript
 * students will understand JavaScript Timing Events

+Owens something to keep in mind is to keep the homework solutions up next to you, and make sure every aspect of them are covered in the examples and exercises.

 ### 1. Student do (15 minutes)
 Review Exercise: Coin Flipper